Start Early if You Want to Study Music (Major, Minor, Double Major, Self-designed Major)

 The college curriculum is designed to encourage students to refine basic intellectual skills and to gain knowledge in many areas.

 Even so, you must not delay in taking music courses, particularly theory and performance (lessons and ensembles).
-In the fall of the first year, most students will have begun lessons, ensemble participation, and music theory, adding music history in the spring.
+In the fall of the first year, most students will have begun lessons, ensemble participation, and music theory, adding music history in the following year.
 Even if you are unsure of your major, it is wise to start the core and performance courses right away.
 The longer you delay the start of your musical studies, the more difficult it will be to graduate in four years.

 The focus areas of study are not mentioned on your diploma when you graduate, but they are an important part of your degree program.
 Choosing a focus area does not preclude you from studying outside of the focus area.
 In fact, one of the most exciting things about a small college is that you can study many things, not just one.
 For example, if you are pursuing a vocal focus, you can also play in an instrumental ensemble, study music composition, and so on.
 The most popular focus areas are: